Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddha teaches us the **dharma**.

 What *dharma* means is debated.
-It may refer to "nature's law", "phenomenon", or "principle"—except when it's used to mean *the word of the Buddha* explicitly in the monastic code.
+It may refer to "reality", "the truth", "(nature's) law", "phenomenon", or "principle"—except when it's used to mean *the word of the Buddha* explicitly in the monastic code.

-When asked to summarize the teaching, the Buddha reframes **dharma** in practical, affective terms:

-> *"You might know that certain things lead to passion, not dispassion; to yoking, not unyoking; to accumulation, not dispersal; to more desires, not fewer; to discontent, not contentment; to crowding, not seclusion; to laziness, not energy; to being burdensome, not unburdensome.
-These should be remembered as not **dharma**, not the discipline, and not the Teacher’s instruction.*
+> *"Just as the great sea has but one taste—the taste of salt—so too does this **dharma** and discipline have but one taste: **the taste of freedom**."*
 >
-> *You might know that certain things lead to dispassion, not passion; to unyoking, not yoking; to dispersal, not accumulation; to fewer desires, not more; to contentment, not discontent; to seclusion, not crowding; to energy, not laziness; to being unburdensome, not burdensome.
-These should be remembered as **dharma**, the discipline, and the Teacher’s instruction.”*
-> — *Aṅguttara Nikāya 8.53*
+> — *Udāna 5.5*

 ---

-While it is difficult to find doctrinal unity across Buddhist traditions, most agree on the three marks of conditioned experience:
+While it is difficult to find doctrinal unity across Buddhist traditions, most agree on the three marks of conditioned existence:

 - **Anātman** — all *dharmā* are **not-self**.
 - **Anitya** — all *dharmā* are **impermanent**.